RupaChandram/Namaste-React/class-1-React-Inception.md

     => CDN is a network of servers linked together with the goal of delivering content as quickly, cheaply, reliably, and securely as possible
     => In simple term cdn is a library file that is injected to our code to access the content like HTML pages, javascript files, stylesheets, images, and videos.

-    Benefits of using a CDN
+    Benefits of using a CDN:

         1. Improving website load times
                 - By distributing content closer to website visitors by using a nearby CDN server (among other optimizations), visitors experience faster page loading times.